smol-rs/smol/README.md

 ## Features

-* Small - Under 1000 lines of code!
+* Small - Single file under 1000 lines of code.
 * Fast - Competitive with async-std and Tokio.
 * Safe - Written fully in safe Rust.
-* Portable - Works on Linux, macOS, iOS, and Windows.
+* Portable - Works on Linux, Android, macOS, iOS, and Windows.
 * Lightweight - Built from scratch, hooks directly into epoll/kqueue/wepoll.
-* Documented - Easy to tweak for custom use cases!
+* Documented - Easy to understand and tweak for custom use cases.
 * Networking - Provides async TCP, UDP, and Unix domain sockets.
 * Executor - Configurable and with built-in work stealing.
-* Blocking - TODO
+* Blocking - Thread pool for isolating blocking code.
-* Timer - TODO
+* Timer - Efficient userspace timers.

 ## License